As daylight Savings begins, Divine Liturgy will return to 4:00 PM starting On Saturday, March 15.

-This community was formed in 2016 and is growing in Fort Mill South Carolina.
+This community was formed in 2016 in Fort Mill South Carolina.
 Fort Mill is minutes from North Carolina and 25 minutes from Downtown Charlotte.
+Weekly celebration of Divine Liturgy began in 2018 and in 2024 the community became a mission church

 We Celebrate The Divine Liturgy of St John Chrysostom - Byzantine (Ruthenian) Rite.